martinjc/introduction-to-html-and-css/src/notes/writing-a-web-page.md

 2. A command line terminal
 3. A web browser for viewing the web page we create

+{% panel "danger", "Note!" %}
+The command line examples in this exercise assume you are using a 'bash' type terminal.
+Many of these commands will not work on the Windows command line.
+They will work fine on Windows if you use the GitBash terminal.
+{% endpanel %}

 Let's create a directory for our work and then move into that directory:

 ```bash